What is the Oregon Tech OWLS Program?

 - Transfer students are NOT eligible for the OWL scholarship.

 - Freshman dual enrollment applicants may apply.
-If you are a dual applicant please contact Jessica Ormond for Oregon Tech credit requirements and information on pro-rated scholarships.
+If you are a dual applicant please contact Julie Daniels for Oregon Tech credit requirements and information on pro-rated scholarships.

 What are the program deadlines?